 If employment is not spread over a longer time period but occurs continuously (e.g., during semester breaks), only those days are counted as full or half working days during which the student has actually worked.
 This means that the weekend is not counted in a continuous period of time as long as you did not actually work on the weekend.

 Employee and employer must keep track of the number of hours worked within a calendar year without a permit so that the 120 full or 240 half working days are not exceeded.
 You must properly document the times during which you actually worked.

-Working as an undergraduate or graduate assistant without requiring approval and without time restrictions.
+Working as an undergraduate or graduate assistant (academic student employment) can always be carried out without requiring approval and without time restrictions.
 Academic employment includes occupation with a department at the university and other academic institutions as well as collaboration in research projects.
 Academic student employment also includes work for organizations affiliated with the university (e.g., tutoring in the residence halls of the Studentenwerk).